-- 2. Any development of any size which will be on a sewer system is required to enter into a development agreement with Box Elder County.
-Where a current public sewer system exists, a connection is required for the development if it falls within 300' distance of said sewer system, if there is capacity. - 3.
-Test of sanitary sewer mains, laterals, and house connections shall be conducted in accordance with Local and State Health requirements.
-New sewer mains shall be inspected by a camera before acceptance.
-If new main construction is not in ground water, an air test shall be required to hold 5 psi for two (2) minutes.
+- 1. No building permit shall be issued without a septic permit issued by the Bear River Health Department. - 2.
+Any development of any size which will be on a sewer system is required to enter into a development agreement with Box Elder County.
+Where a current public sewer system exists, a connection is required for the development if it falls within 300' distance of said sewer system, if there is capacity.

-JI.
-Water in Sufficient Quantity to be the obligation of the developer.
+I. Water in Sufficient Quantity to be the obligation of the developer.

-- 1. The procurement of water, whether by purchase of water rights, water shares, exchange, or service agreement, shall be the responsibility of the developer; and the water shall be provided for the use of the development in an amount sufficient as per the Fire Code, the Utah Division of Water Rights, and/or the Utah Division of Drinking Water to meet minimum flows of 250 gallons per person per day plus outside irrigation and minimum static pressures of 50 pounds per square inch (psi), unless it can be proved to the Planning Commission that a lesser amount is adequate. - 2.
-Any subdivision using a well for culinary water must have the well water tested and meet the requirements of this Code before the subdivision can be recorded However, in no event shall the quantity of water provided by the developer be less than that required to meet fire flow standards as established by the County Fire Marshall and the County Commission, and the County Commission shall be given first right of refusal to purchase any excess water formerly used on the land. - 3.
-Private well(s) for personal use will only be allowed for a (PC needs to choose 1) one (1) lot subdivision or for a three (3) lots or less subdivision.
+- 1. The procurement of water, whether by purchase of water rights, water shares, exchange, or service agreement, shall be the responsibility of the developer; and the water shall be provided for the use of the development in an amount sufficient to meet minimum flows of 250 gallons per person per day plus outside irrigation and minimum static pressures of 50 pounds per square inch (psi), unless it can be proved to the Planning Commission that a lesser amount is adequate. - 2.
+However, in no event shall the quantity of water provided by the developer be less than that required to meet fire flow standards as established by the County Fire Marshall and the County Commission, and the County Commission shall be given first right of refusal to purchase any excess water formerly used on the land.

-KJ.
-Culinary Water System.
+J. Culinary Water System.

 - 1. Culinary water shall be provided by a public culinary water company if a water company has water lines within 1000 feet of the lot and the water company is willing to provide water. - a.
 Proof of contacting the closest water company shall be provided that shall indicate the water company will provide water to the proposed development lots, OR - b. the water company will not provide water to the proposed development lots and the reason why. - 2.
-If a culinary water company will not provide water to the building site(s), then private wells, in accordance with 6-1-240(I)(3) may be utilized to provide drinking water according to the following provisions: - a.
+If a culinary water company will not provide water to the building site(s), then private wells, in accordance with 6-1-240(I)(3) may be utilized to provide drinking water according to the following provisions:

+- a.
 The proposed well shall have a bacteriological and nitrate test done by the Bear River Health Department.
 Both of the tests will need to show that the water meets the Utah Division of Drinking Water's standards for dinking water.
-All costs for testing shall be covered by the developer Lots to be served by private deep wells (confined aquifers).
-For lots receiving water from a private confined aquifer (a deep well in which water is tapped from an aquifer that has a 30 foot layer of confining clay above it), the well water must meet the U.S. Environmental Protection Agency standards for non-community water systems for coliform bacteria, nitrates and sulfates. - b.
-Lots to be served by private shallow wells (unconfined aquifers) Shallow wells which receive water from an unconfined aquifer (one that does not have a 30 foot layer of confining clay above it) must be placed at least 200 feet from any property line, any on site soil absorption sewerage disposal system, or any other point source of contamination such as a feed yard, manure pile, or salt pile.
-In addition, the well water from these wells must either: - 1) meet the standards for coliform bacteria, nitrates and sulfates, inorganics, organics, and pesticides that the U.S. Environmental Protection Agency has established for non-community water systems, OR - 2) be treated with a reverse osmosis unit or its equivalent and a chlorinator with a retention time of 30 minutes. - c.
-Determination of whether well water meets the standards mentioned above must be done through tests conducted by a certified lab in accordance with procedures established by the Health Department.
-All costs of testing must be covered by the developer. - 3.
+All costs for testing shall be covered by the developer - 3.
 The culinary water delivery system shall extend to the property line of every lot and shall be capable of delivering the flows and pressures as required.

-All water mains shall be a minimum of 6 inches in diameter.

-LK.
-Irrigation systems (including drainage facilities).
+K. Irrigation systems (including drainage facilities).

 - 1. Where an existing irrigation system consisting of open ditches is located on or adjacent to or within 100 feet of a proposed development, complete plans for relocation, piping, covering or other safety precautions shall be submitted with an application for preliminary approval of a plat. - 2.
 In all developments in which the smallest lot is less than one acre, all irrigation systems shall be underground. - 3.
-All pressure irrigation systems in or within 100 feet of a proposed development shall be identified and otherwise color coded as to pipe and valve color to meet State standards and regulations. - 4.
-Secondary water (irrigation/stock water) shall remain with the land. - 5.
-If the land or developer does not have secondary water, they shall provide secondary water in coordination with the canal company or Division of Water Rights or they cannot develop the land. - 6.
-The developer shall coordinate with the canal company (for surface water) or the state (for well water) to establish and design a secondary system. - 7.
-Ongoing management and maintenance of system(s) is the responsibility of secondary water owners.
-If individualized to wells on each property, the property owner shall manage and maintain their system.
-If the secondary system services the full development, the developer shall enact a management and maintenance agreement for all lot owners.
-A plan shall be submitted to the County for review and approval.
+All pressure irrigation systems in or within 100 feet of a proposed development shall be identified and otherwise color coded as to pipe and valve color to meet State standards and regulations.

-ML.
-Storm Drainage and Flood Plains.
+L. Storm Drainage and Flood Plains.